YutongGu/DPSReportLog/README.md

 ---------------------------Using the GUI-------------------------------

 Viewing reports:
-- To view reports, select the entire row by clicking on th leftmost cell and press 'v'
+- To view reports, select the entire row by clicking on the leftmost cell and press 'v'
 - To view individual cells select the desired cell and press 'v'

 Update button: